 Getting the right fit is also not something you should be concerned about since the three differently sized tips and wings offer great adjustability.
-And once you find the right fit the earbuds simply lock into place.
-You could shake your head as violently as a metalhead in the first row at their favorite band’s gig and they would not fall out.
+Basically, once you find the right fit, the earbuds lock into place.
+You could shake your head as violently as a metalhead in the first row at their favorite band’s gig, and they would not fall out.

 Naturally, this entails that they have great noise isolation.
-So if you want to completely shut out the outside world, the Gear IconX can help get you there.
-There’s also an ambient sound mode that’ll let you stay aware of your surroundings, but more on that later.
+So, if you want to shut out the outside world completely, the Gear IconX can help get you there.
+There’s also an ambient sound mode that will let you stay aware of your surroundings, but more on that later.

-Now for a first-gen product, these earbuds are jam-packed with features.
+For a first-gen product, these earbuds are jam-packed with features.
 Whether or not the features are useful, however, is another matter entirely.
-First up, let’s dial back to the ambient sound mode we’ve mentioned earlier.
+First, let’s dial back to the ambient sound mode we mentioned earlier.

 Both the left and the right Gear IconX earbuds feature a microphone.
-As you’d expect, this microphone can be used for taking calls (but not making them yourself, since the earbuds feature no voice control options whatsoever), but its use also extends to the ambient sound mode, whereby the microphones record what’s going on in your surroundings and play this over your music.
+As you’d expect, this microphone can be used for taking calls (but not making them yourself, since the earbuds feature no voice control options), but its use also extends to the ambient sound mode, whereby the microphones record what’s going on in your surroundings and play this over your music.

-All of these features function under the presupposition that you’re a Samsung Galaxy user since they require the Samsung S Health app to work.
+All of these features function under the assumption that you’re a Samsung Galaxy user, since they require the Samsung S Health app to work.
 Contrary to popular belief, however, these earbuds can be paired with iOS devices.
 It’s just that all the extra features will be inaccessible in this case.

-And for this segment, the last thing we want to focus on is how the Gear IconX allows you to manually assign which earbud is the dominant one.
-So if you’re a lefty who hasn’t been wrung down by society to the point of feeling like a right-handed person anyway, you’ll appreciate this feature.
+For this segment, the last thing we want to focus on is how the Gear IconX allows you to manually assign which earbud is the dominant one.
+So if you’re a lefty who hasn’t been run down by society to the point of feeling like a right-handed person anyway, you’ll appreciate this feature.

 That’s right – an hour and a half!

-Honestly, if this part doesn’t turn you away from these earbuds nothing will.
-The abysmal battery life on these things is simply laughable by today’s standards.
+Honestly, if this part doesn’t turn you away from these earbuds, nothing will.
+The abysmal battery life on these things is clearly laughable by today’s standards.

-That said, if we judge them solely inside the context of their intended use – which is for listening to music while exercising – they’re not unusable.
-Most workouts aren’t going to last more than an hour and a half – warm-ups and stretching included – and the same goes for jogging unless you’re preparing for a marathon.
+That said, if we judge them based solely on their intended use – which is for listening to music while exercising, then they’re not unusable.
+Most workouts aren’t going to last more than an hour and a half (warm-ups and stretching included), and the same goes for jogging unless you’re preparing for a marathon.

-However, the fact that it takes the earbuds no less than an hour in the case to charge from empty to full means that you’ll likely have to finish your workout session without music if the earbuds die on you even though you have the charging case at hand.
+However, the fact that it takes the earbuds no less than an hour in the case to charge from empty to full means that you’ll likely have to finish your workout session without music if the earbuds die on you, even if you have the charging case at hand.

 The first thing to point out, however, is that the Gear IconX has two listening modes: one uses the regular Bluetooth connection, while the other relies on onboard memory.

-You see, the Gear IconX comes with 4GB of memory, around 3.5GB of which you have free access to.
-This means that you can connect the earbuds (though the charging case) to your PC and upload your favorite tracks directly onto the earbuds.
-Fun fact: each earbud comes with its own 4GB of memory and plays the music separately.
+The Gear IconX comes with 4GB of memory, around 3.5GB of which you have free access to.
+This means you can connect the earbuds (though the charging case) to your PC and upload your favorite tracks directly onto the earbuds.
+Each earbud comes with its own 4GB of memory and plays the music separately.
 The dominant earbud just syncs the tracks.
-This makes its battery drain a bit faster, but this happens when using a Bluetooth connection anyway, so it’s no biggie.
+This makes its battery drain a bit quicker, but this happens when using a Bluetooth connection anyway, so it’s no biggie.

-Now, we think that using the on-board memory is the way to go if you want to get the most out of the Gear IconX for three reasons:
+Now, we recommend using the onboard memory if you want to get the most out of the Gear IconX.
+Our advice is based on three reasons:

-First, it eliminates Bluetooth stuttering by completely taking the Bluetooth out of the equation.
-And there is stuttering otherwise… even when you keep your phone in your pocket.
+First, it eliminates Bluetooth stuttering by completely taking Bluetooth out of the equation.
+And there is stuttering otherwise, even when you keep your phone in your pocket.